Ray-Tracing-Systems/kernel_slicer/doc/README_build_with_llvm.md

    * ninja
    * if it fail, **try to run "ninja" again several times** untill you finally build everithing.
    * if some parts of llvm are still can not be build, that's not a problem in general
+   * for llvm 14 you will need to fix 2 lines in kslicer_main.cpp, around line 500

 4) go to 'llvm-project/clang-tools-extra'